Lately, our focus has been on the benefits of oils.

 Extracted from sesame seeds

-Benefits: Full of lovely mono and polyunsaturated fatty acids, this one of the healthy edible oils that helps to reduce bad cholesterol.
+Benefits: Full of lovely mono and polyunsaturated fatty acids, this is one of the healthy edible oils that helps to reduce bad cholesterol.

 Sesame also contains Antioxidants and Vitamins E and B, which help to promote cellular renewal and healthy skin.